 Prospective applicants must be qualified practising teachers with full registration with the Victorian Institute of Teaching.

 Teachers keen to apply for the course should discuss their interests with their principal before applying.
-Prospective principal class applicants should contact the IESU to clarify their eligibility.
+Principal class applicants should contact the IESU to confirm their eligibility before submitting an application.

 How to apply

-Important details about Round 2 eligibility criteria, how to apply, recipient obligations, and course structure will be available in the Round 2 application guidelines to be uploaded in late 2022.
+Important details about Round 2 eligibility criteria, recipient obligations, and course maps will be available in the Round 2 application guidelines to be uploaded in late 2022.

 Relevant professional learning